 - With any changes: "Based on Brewers Association 20xx Beer Style Guidelines published by Brewers Association with changes"

-When provided for a cost: must contact the Brewers Association via email to arrange for explicit permission to use the guidelines in all print, web, app or other instances that are delivered for a fee or cost.
+When provided for a cost: permission is not granted to use the guidelines in all print, web, app or other instances that are delivered for a fee or cost.

 Since 1979 the Brewers Association has provided beer style descriptions as a reference for brewers and beer competition organizers.
 Much of the early work was based on the assistance and contributions of beer journalist Michael Jackson.
 The task of creating a realistic set of guidelines is always complex.